 As a conductor, he has led a variety of instrumental and choral ensembles throughout the United States, Europe and Japan.
 Conducting activities have included the Oregon Bach Festival Orchestra and Choir with baritone Thomas Quasthoff in excerpts from Haydn’s “Creation,” the UCLA Men’s Glee Club in concerts throughout Japan and California, and the Choir and Soloists of St. Matthew’s Parish in tours through central Europe and the British Isles as well as residencies at Winchester and Durham Cathedrals (UK).

-Neenan has contributed scholarly essays and articles to a variety of professional journals on topics ranging from Gregorian chant to the organ music of György Ligeti.
-He has received research grants to study and write on performance practices in the organ music of Dietrich Buxtehude, music and culture in the Dutch communities of colonial New York, and music in the monastic community of Taizé, France.
+Neenan has contributed scholarly essays to a variety of professional journals on topics ranging from Gregorian chant to the organ music of György Ligeti.
+He has received research grants to study and write on performance practices in the organ music of Dietrich Buxtehude, music and culture in the Dutch communities of colonial New York, and music at the monastic community of Taizé, France.

 In 2017 he retired after 36 years as Music Director at The Parish of St. Matthew (Episcopal), Pacific Palisades, and Music Director and Conductor of The Chamber Orchestra at St. Matthew’s.
 At St. Matthew’s he commissioned and premiered more than three dozen works by composers including David Newman, Thomas Pasatieri, Paul Chihara, Roger Bourland, Tarik O’Regan and many young local talents.
 He currently serves as President of the St. Matthew’s Music Guild which presents a concert series by the chamber orchestra, guest artists and ensembles, and offers multi-faceted music outreach activities in area schools, homeless service centers, and retirement communities (MusicGuildOnline.org).

 He is active as a substitute and interim organist and choir director and enjoys golf, cooking and travel.